Heloise Allan, Head of Education at Project Trust

 Nigel has previously overseen a review of the College’s marketing function to improve recruitment and retention, carried out a radical transformation of curriculum delivery structure to deliver a more efficient model and overseen a review of the College’s corporate identity to best fit market needs.
 He is passionate about education and focused on continuous improvement in teaching, learning and assessment to achieve improved outcomes for students.
 He is keen to promote education for all – including both traditional routes and non-traditional, particularly for adults.

-Nigel holds a number of positions on groups across the North East, including; Hetton School, Sunderland Enterprise Group, Sunderland Economic Strategy Aim 4 Group, Sunderland Compact Implementation Group and Sunderland Improvement and Innovation Group.
+Nigel holds a number of positions on groups across the North East, including; Director of Sunderland Business improvement District and Sunderland Improvement and Innovation Group.
+He also sits on the AoC Curriculum Reform Group and the AoC Teaching and Learning Group advising on Centre reforms

 Rachael has 16 years of experience within the education sector across schools, sixth form and general further education.
 Rachael has expertise in further education, higher education and apprenticeship provision.
 Rachael has extensive experience working with colleges to support quality improvement.